-As a geographer you will develop a detailed understanding of the diversity and range of the human environment.
-You’ll begin to understand your own place in this world and develop the kind of skills and abilities that employers demand.
+As a geographer you will develop a detailed understanding of the diversity and range of physical and human environments.
 Increasingly, specialist agencies such as the Environment Agency, survey and mapping companies, local authorities and environmental and economic development consultancies are seeking the skills and abilities that geographers possess.

 The communication, numeric and IT skills you will gain also make you a good candidate for business, commerce or education-oriented careers.
-A significant proportion of graduates also go on to postgraduate study.
+Alternatively, a significant proportion of graduates choose go on to postgraduate study.

 Roles our graduates have taken on include:

 - environmental consultant

 - spatial analyst

 - coastal process scientist